Hopewell Lake Campground & Day Use

 Hopewell Lake is on US Highway 64 between Tres Piedras and Tierra Amarilla, New Mexico.
 The small, man-made lake is at 9,500 feet elevation and nestled in thick pines.
 The lake is regualarly stocked with rainbow trout and offers good fishing for the whole family.
 No ATVs are allowed in the campground, but there are miles of ATV accessible roads and trails nearby.

-Reservations: Several sites can be reserved individually, and one group of sites can be reserved together for groups of up to 40 people.
-There is also a group shelter available very close to the lake, available for day use only.
-All of the reservable sites can be reserved at www.recreation.gov.
+Reservations: Available at recreation.gov.
+Several sites can be reserved individually, and one group of sites can be reserved together for groups of up to 40 people.
+There is also a group shelter very close to the lake, available for day use only.
+Group sites can be reserved one year prior to the first day of your camping stay.
+Single sites can be reserved six months prior to your first day.

 Directions: The campground is about 15 miles west of Tres Piedras and 25 miles east of Tierra Amarilla on US 64.
 From Taos, N.M., take US 64 about 40 miles west.
 The campground is on the south side of the road, left if you're coming from Tres Piedras and Taos.
 See map below.